 Open access allows free access to previously published, peer-reviewed research via the Web.
 It is free to deposit and free to view content and aims to remove barriers of access to research.

 The main benefit of depositing your work in the institutional Repository is increased access and promotion of your research to others in the field.
-Theses are likely to be read more widely if they are accessible on the Web.
+Theses are likely to be read more widely if they are accessible on the Web, which can provide associated benefits such as increased citations for your research and the potential opportunity to collaborate with others working in your research area.

 If you submitted your PhD thesis before 2008 and would like to have it made available electronically in the institutional repository then please email the firstname.lastname@example.org.
 We will need to check the thesis for 3rd party copyright and remove these first before we can digitize the thesis and make it openly available.